The File Table: Osquery's Secret Weapon

 table in osquery.

-You Have To Know Where Your File Is First!
+You Have to Know Where Your File Is First!

 Unfortunately, the file